Matt-Adventure-Ardeche/staffhandbook/docs/policies/fireflood.md

 * The Fire Officer will present themselves to the fire brigade with all available information - such as location and scale of fire, any persons unaccounted for, etc - and take direction from them.
 At this stage the Emergency Procedure will be implemented and depending on the scale of the incident the Site Evacuation Plan may be put into action.

 **Only the Fire Officer can end the fire alarm.
 This should be done when either:**
-* The Fire Officer being assured that the alarm was false
+* The Fire Officer being assured that the alarm was false.
-* The Fire Officer being assured that any fire is extinguished and that there is no further risk
+* The Fire Officer being assured that any fire is extinguished and that there is no further risk.
-* The Fire Officer is given the all clear from the fire brigade
+* The Fire Officer is given the all clear from the fire brigade.

 At any appropriate stage a more senior member of staff can take on the role of Fire Officer.